iFixit/itbrokeand.ifixit.com/_posts/2013-03-03-cimpler-continuous-integration-server.md

 {% highlight javascript %}
 module.exports = {
    /**
-    * All plugin can register connect middleware that
+    * All plugins can register connect.js middleware that
     * will listen on this port.
     */
    httpPort: 12345,